 Soups are one of the best ways to eat healthy and delicious!
 Here are our best easy soup recipes that the whole family will love.

-When people ask Alex and me where to start for eating healthy, we typically reply, “soup!”
+When people ask Alex and me where to start for eating healthy, we typically reply, “soup recipes!”
 Why?
 There are multiple benefits to cooking up a big pot of soup.
-Here’s a collection of our best healthy soup recipes, but first: what’s so great about soups?
+Here’s a collection of our best easy and healthy soup recipes.
+But first: what’s so great about soups?

 - Soups make it easy to eat lots of vegetables at once.
-You can eat a vegetarian meal without eating any real nutritious vegetables: for example: grilled cheese!
-And we admit, sometimes when we look at a refrigerator of raw veggies, we feel uninspired.
-Soups make eating a variety of vegetables at once easy and delicious.
+Fact: you can eat a vegetarian meal without eating any real nutritious vegetables.
+For example: Grilled cheese!
+Mac and cheese!
+And we admit, sometimes looking at a refrigerator of raw veggies, we feel uninspired.
+Soups make eating a variety of vegetables at once easy, healthy and delicious.

 - Soup recipes make meal planning a breeze.
 In the winter months, our meal plans start to look something like this: Soup and bread.
 Soup and salad.
-Soup and corn muffins.
+Soup and cornbread.
 Soups work for a weeknight, a special dinner with company, or made ahead for lunches.

 - Soups are cozy and comforting.
 No explanation needed here: there’s nothing more hygge (read: extremely cozy) than a steaming bowl of soup.
 Just add a fuzzy blanket and a candle.

-Over the years we’ve made hundreds of healthy soup recipes, but here are a few of the best soup recipes that stand out here on A Couple Cooks.
+Over the years we’ve made hundreds of healthy soup recipes.
+Here’s a collection of few of the best soup recipes that stand out here on A Couple Cooks.
 And, they’re healthy and easy soup recipes too!

 This Moroccan spiced cauliflower soup is show stopping and vibrant, full of delicious vegetables and cozy spices!
 Think cumin, coriander, ginger, turmeric and cinnamon: a big bowl is positively restorative!
 Here the cauliflower is roasted until lightly charred, then pureed with those Moroccan spices into a silky puree.
 For the garnish: a bit of the roasted cauliflower, green onion and a drizzle of olive oil.
 This vegan soup is pretty simple to put together, full of nutrients, and gluten-free.